 Suffice it to say, I interviewed really well.

-There were about 15 or so trainees in my training class year – a collection of lively, confident, competitive achievers of which only a portion were expected to last beyond 12 months.
+There were about 15 or so trainees in my training class year – a collection of lively, confident, competitive achievers of which only a portion was expected to last beyond 12 months.
 On my first day, I met Sherrie Potenza.
 Nothing in Sherrie’s and my histories matched up.
 Being Connecticut natives and part of this training program was about all we had in common.
 But it was enough.
 Sherrie and I became fast friends, partners in crime.
 Ultimately, we became each other’s lifelines.

 Sherrie and I entertained each other through the tedium of training.
-We watched out for each other on our first trip the company’s international training center in Leesburg, Virginia – pejoratively (and aptly) known as “Sleazeburg” for its pre-#MeToo culture of male impropriety.
+We watched out for each other on our first trip to the company’s international training center in Leesburg, Virginia – pejoratively (and aptly) known as “Sleazeburg” for its pre-#MeToo culture of male impropriety.
 And we had each other’s backs when a shared innocent lapse of judgment landed us both in the hot seat with our first manager.

-Some of the biggest and best laughs of my career were with Sherrie – the memory of a particularly horrific hair cut that one of the admin staff gave her in the rest room still cracks us both up, 30+ years later.
+Some of the biggest and best laughs of my career were with Sherrie – the memory of a particularly horrific haircut that one of the admin staff gave her in the restroom still cracks us both up, 30+ years later.
 What was she thinking?!

 Some of the biggest and worst cries of my career were with Sherrie, too.
 We both admit to having stress dreams (still!) about one downright nasty manager whose ineptitude resulted in erratic and punishing behavior.
 Thankfully, these were the days of closed-door spaces so we could shed our tears in the privacy of each other’s offices – and return to work, refreshed.